The 2018 programme is now past. We will be launching the 2019 programme mid-August.

 Full disabled access, Refreshments, Toilets, Partial disabled access

-The Phoenix is one of the oldest cinemas in the country with 1910 barrel-vaulted ceiling and Art Deco wall reliefs by Mollo and Egan.
+One of the oldest cinemas in the country with a barrel-vaulted ceiling and Art Deco wall reliefs by Mollo and Egan.
 Grade II listed.

 Howes & Jackman,